Aviation Safety Managers Battling Organizational Silos

 Silos are not always easy to detect by outsiders; however, safety managers that have worked at companies for longer than six months will be able to determine whether silos exist.

-Only the smaller operators seem to be immune to silos, after all, small teams have less political games and have a better understanding of their interdependence.
+Only the smaller operators seem to be immune to silos, after all, small teams have fewer political games and have a better understanding of their interdependence.
 Silos tend to dampen safety cultures, but not always across the entire organization.
 Companies often have high-performing safety cultures within particular divisions while other divisions resist SMS participation.

 Distinct safety cultures within a single organization become evident when one tracks SMS performance by divisions, such as: